Usable-Security-and-Privacy-Lab/ssa-daemon/docs/man/about.md

 The specification of certain behaviors and return codes is as of yet a work in progress.
-For the time being, error codes are subject to change and behavior additional to the POSIX socket specification is experimental.
+For the time being, error codes are subject to change and behavior additional to the POSIX socket specification is experimental for the time being.